yariv1025/BMI_Calculator/README.md

 Test-driven development is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved so that the tests pass.

 ##### In our project, we worked on TDD's attitude.
-First, we coded the test cases for each software and then we coded the BMI software and the Bubble Sort software.
+First, we coded the test cases and then we coded the logic.

 ## Project Structure
 The tree below displays the files and folders structure:
 ```